evrokas/zeusfw/README.md

 Zeus Framework

+[21-12-2024]
+In the process of creating the webforms module.
+This will allow configuration variables editing.
+Plan to create a File Manager module

 [13-11-2024]
 Must implement theming on the framework, so each project has its own styling and templating, along with different menu implementations.